LukasWoodtli/WebPage/pelican/content/arm_cortex_m3_architecture.md

 ## Nested

 All external and some system interrupts can be assigned to different priority levels.
-Current handled interrupts can only be disruppted by interrupts of higher priority.
+Current handled interrupts can only be disrupted by interrupts of higher priority.

 ## Vectored

 The addresses of the interrupt service routines (ISRs) are stored in a vector.
-If an interrupt occures the lookup of the routine is fast and the handling of the interrupt is not delayed by lookup code.
+If an interrupt occurs the look-up of the routine is fast and the handling of the interrupt is not delayed by look-up code.

 ## Dynamic Priority Setting